klis87/django-cloudinary-storage/README.md

 - `SECURE` - whether your Cloudinary files should be server over HTTP or HTTPS, HTTPS is the default, set it to False to switch to HTTP
-- `MEDIA_TAG` - name assigned to your all media files, it has to be different than `STATIC_TAG`, usually you don't need to worry about this setting, it is useful when you have several websites which use the same Cloudinary acount, when you should set it unique to distinguish it from other websites,
+- `MEDIA_TAG` - name assigned to your all media files, it has to be different than `STATIC_TAG`, usually you don't need to worry about this setting, it is useful when you have several websites which use the same Cloudinary account, when you should set it unique to distinguish it from other websites,
-- `INVALID_VIDEO_ERROR_MESSAGE` - error message which will be desplayed in user's form when one tries to upload non-video file in video field
+- `INVALID_VIDEO_ERROR_MESSAGE` - error message which will be displayed in user's form when one tries to upload non-video file in video field
 - `EXCLUDE_DELETE_ORPHANED_MEDIA_PATHS` - looked by `deleteorphanedmedia` command, you can provide here tuple of paths which will never be deleted